 Being a Lakeshore National Park, there’s tons of water recreation to enjoy; fishing, hiking, kayaking, canoeing, and swimming.
 But, the big attraction at Sleeping Bear Dunes is the 450′ tall Dune Climb!
 The pitch of the dune is a very steep 33 degrees!
 But, it’s worth it once you schlep yourself to the top.

 Located on Wisconsin’s shore of Lake Superior, Apostle Islands National Seashore is worth the trek either by cruise, sail, paddle or your own two feet.
 But, as you’ll learn as we did, this natural exhibit is more about the marine side of the lakeshore.
 It includes 21 islands along the 12 mile mainland.

 But, Apostle Islands takes the reign as hosting 9 lighthouse towers on 6 of its’ islands.
 But I gotta say, as an avid kayaker, the real treat is paddling out to the amazing water caves, cliffs and sandstone formations.

-Apostle Islands Visitor Tip: The NPS only recommends using a sea kayak while paddling in the Apostle Islands.
+✰ PRO TIP ✰ The NPS recommends only to use a sea kayak while paddling on the lake in the Apostle Islands.